mcneela/Retina/demos/nldr/tutorial/tutorial.md

 ## The Dataset

-For this example, we will perform dimensionality reduction on the Swiss Roll dataset, aptly named given its resemblance to the Swiss Roll cake.
-This data is commonly used in evaluating the performance of nldr algorithms as it exhibits a high degree of structured non-linearity.
-Pictured here is the dataset with a rainbow-like Matplotlib colormap applied.
+For this example, we will perform dimensionality reduction on the Swiss Roll dataset, aptly named given its resemblance to the Swiss Roll cake of great culinary repute.
+This object is commonly used in evaluating the performance of nldr algorithms as it exhibits a high degree of structured non-linearity.
+Pictured here is the roll with a rainbow-like Matplotlib colormap applied.

 ![Swiss Roll 3D](imgs/swiss_roll.png "Swiss Roll")